vmware/terraform-provider-vra/website/docs/r/vra_project.html.markdown

 ## Argument Reference

-* `administrators` - List of administrator users associated with the project.
+* `administrators` - (Optional) List of administrator users associated with the project.
 Only administrators can manage project's configuration.

-* `constraints` - List of storage, network and extensibility constraints to be applied when provisioning through this project.
+* `constraints` - (Optional) List of storage, network and extensibility constraints to be applied when provisioning through this project.

-* `description` - A human-friendly description.
+* `description` - (Optional) A human-friendly description.

-* `machine_naming_template` - The naming template to be used for resources provisioned in this project.
+* `machine_naming_template` - (Optional) The naming template to be used for resources provisioned in this project.

-* `members` - List of member users associated with the project.
+* `members` - (Optional) List of member users associated with the project.

-* `name` - A human-friendly name used as an identifier in APIs that support this option.
+* `name` - (Required) A human-friendly name used as an identifier in APIs that support this option.

-* `operation_timeout` - The timeout that should be used for Blueprint operations and Provisioning tasks.
+* `operation_timeout` - (Optional) The timeout that should be used for Blueprint operations and Provisioning tasks.
 The timeout is in seconds.

-* `shared_resources` - Specifies whether the resources in this projects are shared or not.
+* `shared_resources` - (Optional) Specifies whether the resources in this projects are shared or not.
 If not set default will be used.

-* `viewer` - List of viewer users associated with the project.
+* `viewer` - (Optional) List of viewer users associated with the project.

-* `zone_assignments` - List of configurations for zone assignment to a project.
+* `zone_assignments` - (Optional) List of configurations for zone assignment to a project.